py-smart-gardena/hass-gardena-smart-system/info.md

 Stop the mower using Gardena API command PARK_UNTIL_NEXT_TASK.
 The mower cancels the current operation and returns to charging station.
 It will reactivate with the next schedule.

+`gardena_smart_system.start_override`
+Start the mower using the Gardena API command START_SECONDS_TO_OVERRIDE.
+The mower starts immediately for the duration parameter of the action.

 ### Smart Power Socket services

 > [TODO: document services]